 Respect for others is one of the 4 principles on which ENGIE's ethics and compliance policies are based.
-The Group’s Human Rights approach provides a framework for implementing the principle of "respecting others" and brings together all of ENGIE's commitments in the area of human rights.
+The Group’s Human Rights referential provides a framework for implementing the principle of "respecting others" and brings together all of ENGIE's commitments in the area of human rights.

 Preventing and managing human rights risks

 It constitutes the foundation on which the pillars of the Group's overall approach are based, a foundation that includes the United Nations' guiding principles on business and human rights (UN, 2011) and recalls the Group's various policies, all of which contribute to respecting its human rights commitments.

 ENGIE is committed to conducting its business in a manner that respects internationally recognised human rights wherever the Group operates, including in all its dealings with public authorities.
 The Group's commitments are based on the risks of human rights violations potentially caused by the Group's activities (either direct activities or through its business relationships).